Vonvikken/svg-maps/README.md

 image_.

 ## Prerequisites
-This script uses [Mapshaper](https://github.com/mbloch/mapshaper) to perform all the magics on the map data.
-If it isn't installed nothing will work.
+This script uses [Mapshaper](https://github.com/mbloch/mapshaper) and [osmtogeojson](https://github.com/tyrasd/osmtogeojson) to perform all the magics on the map data.
+If they are not installed nothing will work.
 And, of course, you need Ruby too!
 I used version 2.7, but it should work at least with 2.3.

 Before the first use you need to download the source datasets.
 Please follow the instructions in the corresponding [wiki page](https://github.com/Vonvikken/svg-maps/wiki/Source-datasets).